darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### I want to add this True Native Mode code, to my Android phone?
 It is my understanding that the two files responsible for making this all happen are, audio_platform_info.xml and mixer_paths_tasha.xml.
 This is only a theory, I am 98% positive, that you only need to mod those two files.
 Duplicate all the changes I made leaving intact your unique settings.
 I made notes in both files, to help you along the way.
 This is not for the novice computer user.
 The mixer_paths file must have zero typos, zero mistakes, zero errors.
 The QuadDAC also needs Enable System wide QuadDAC support v8.2 aka build.prop audio tweaks.<br>

-Update: I am working on v164.1 I am cleaning up the mixer_paths notes.
-I put notes in there for me when I was programing the mixer_paths file.
-They probably make no sense to you guys.
-It's getting to late for me tonight, I will finish cleaning up the mixer_paths file tomorrow.
-Tell then just hang tight, there were some errors in my notes in v163.1 that would cause problems.<br>

 When programing the mixer_paths file, I only use the tab key not the spacebar, it's just a pet peeve. ;)<br>